-If you’re really up for this challenge, here’s what I want you to do.
-Do the challenge and give me a feedback on your progress every week.
+If you’re really up for the 30-day self-care challenge, here’s what I want you to do.
+Do the challenge and give me feedback on your progress every week.
 Just bookmark this article for easy reference.

-The objective of this challenge is to familiar yourself with some important self-care routines that can be practiced on a regular basis.
-After completing this challenge you will be in a position to assess which ones work for you and which of them you would like to incorporate in your daily life.
+This challenge aims to familiarize you with some important self-care routines that you can practice regularly.
+After completing this challenge, you will be in a position to assess which ones work for you and which of them you would like to incorporate into your daily life.

 These self-care routines have me carefully researched by me and created specifically for soothing stress and anxiety.
 I’m sure you will feel a lot more relaxed after you complete this challenge.